 Representative Cases:

-Fair Housing Justice Center v.
-Town of YorktownECBAWM works to protect the rights of people with disabilities and their families in a wide variety of different areas.
+National Fair Housing Alliance et al v.
+Redfin CorporationECBAWM works to protect the rights of people with disabilities and their families in a wide variety of different areas.
 From housing discrimination to educational discrimination to mistreatment of people living in assisted living facilities, people with disabilities face countless violations of their rights.
 ECBAWM’s broad experience makes it uniquely positioned to secure justice for people with disabilities.

 The Firm has fought these injustices by suing landlords, employers, and educational institutions who discriminate against people with disabilities, including by refusing to make reasonable accommodations.
 The Firm also has a long history of protecting people facing mistreatment in institutions, like group homes, securing precedent-setting victories that include recompense for families and force changes to practices and procedures throughout the state.